REST API allows for simple HTTPS interaction with a variety of data encoding formats available.

 If a request takes longer than 5 seconds to generate data, the API will instead respond with a Temporary Redirect (HTTP 307) and the URI of the Job.
 Your program can then periodically check the job results until they become available.
+It is recommended that a GetJob command be run no more than once every 5 seconds as running it more frequently will lead to the maximum number of redirects and produce an error.
 The job’s status will be ‘incomplete’ until it finishes.
 This is designed to keep your programs from hanging while awaiting their response.

 NOTE: The API will not permit another request to begin until the previous one has finished.

 In an attempt to keep the API from having unexpected changes, the API protocol supports specifying a version.
 Calls made against a particular version of the API should stay reasonably consistent over time.

 If a requester does not specify a version in a request, the most recent version will be used.
 The current version will also be returned as a part of the response data to a successful POST to /REST/Session/.
 This does not limit a specific session to a particular version – each request can specify the version of the API to use.

 In order to specify a particular version of the API to use with the

 REST interface, specify it in each request as the HTTP header, “API-Version”.
 Specifying a version that is unknown to the API service will result in an error.

 Nearly all functionality that is available via the Dynect web interface is also available via our API.
 Here are a list of all the available